Coin sample 1743 portrait of the Saint-Petersburg mint

 is placed a shoulder-length portrait of Elizabeth I, in profile, face to the right.
 Under the portrait letters "СПБ"(Saint-Petersburg).
 In a circle the inscription - "Б•М•ЕЛИСАВЕТЪ•I•IМП•IСАМОД:ВСЕРОС:"(stands for "the grace of God Elizabeth I Empress and autocrat of all Russias").The reverse

 depicts the coat of arms of the Russian Empire

 in the mid XVIII century: the double-headed eagle with the lifted wings, crowned by two Imperial crowns, above the same crown but larger.
 Right Talon the eagle holds a scepter, the left power.
-Under the Lam of the eagle placed the letters "I M"- the initials of mintmaster Ivan Markov.
 On the eagle's breast shield with the Moscow coat of arms: St. George on horseback slaying a serpentine dragon with wings.
 The shield surrounded by chain of Order of St. Andrew.
-At the top of the semicircle indicated the year of coinage, divided into two parts - "17 55".
+Under the clutches of the eagle the initials of mintmaster of the mint: letters "Н К" At the top of the semicircle indicated the year of coinage, divided into two parts - "59 17".
 At the bottom a semicircle of nominal - "МОНЕТА• ПОЛТИНА•"(letters converted basis inside).